 So how do fluids break down?

 Scientifically speaking, oxidative degradation is the reaction of oxygen (in air) with the fluid by a free radical mechanism.
 This process forms larger molecules which end up as polymers or solids.
 These elements can then thicken the fluid, thereby increasing its viscosity.

 The more viscous a fluid becomes, the more difficult it will be to pump.
-Its heat transfer characteristics will also be compromised, and the acidity (TAN) of the fluid will increase.
+Its heat transfer characteristics will also be compromised, and the acidity (Total Acid Number, or TAN) of the fluid will increase.
 This also means there will be a greater risk of coke formation.
 As with a lot of chemical reactions, oxidation occurs more rapidly as temperatures increase.
 The reaction rate is hardly measurable at room temperature, but as a temperature rises, the risk of oxidative degradation increases exponentially in the absence of special measures such as inert blanketing of expansion tanks.

-Put simply, oxidation happens when hot fluid comes in contact with air.
-Signs of fluid oxidation are seen most evident as sludge formation within the system especially in low flow areas such as reservoirs or expansion tanks.
+Put simply, oxidation happens when hot fluid comes into contact with air.
+Signs of fluid oxidation are seen most clearly as sludge formation within the system, especially in low flow areas such as reservoirs or expansion tanks.

 Thermal degradation, or thermal cracking, is the breaking of carbon - carbon bonds by heat in the fluid molecules.
 This forms smaller fragments called “free radicals.”
 In some cases, this is as far as the reaction goes.
 In others, the fragments may react with each other to form larger polymeric molecules.